Brunswick (1792 EIC ship): EIC voyage #2 (1795–1797)

 The 14 vessels of the convoy arrived at Simon's Bay on 4 September, and at the Cape of Good Hope on 1 October.
 Many seamen of the Indiamen volunteered for duty on shore as soldiers or manning guns, some under Acland's command.

-Brunswick reached Cochin on 21 December and arrived at Bombay on 5 January 1796.
-She was at Mahim on 27 February and back at Bombay on 16 March.
+Brunswick reached Cochin on 21 December, and arrived at Bombay on 5 January 1796.
+She was at Mahim on 27 February, and back at Bombay on 16 March.
 She reached Malacca on 16 June, and arrived at Whampoa on 7 July.
-Homeward bound, she crossed the Second Bar on 11 November, and was at Penang on 27 January 1797, and the Cape on 4 April.
+Homeward bound, she crossed the Second Bar on 11 November, was at Penang on 27 January 1797, and the Cape on 4 April.
 She reached St Helena on 29 April, and arrived at Long Reach on 28 July.

 EIC voyage #3 (1798–1799)

 Captain James Ludovic Grant acquired a letter of marque on 28 December 1797, and a second on 3 January 1798.
 He sailed from Portsmouth on 17 February 1798, bound for Bombay and China.
 Brunswick reached Bombay on 4 June, was at Malacca on 11 September, and arrived at Whampoa on 13 October.
 Homeward bound, she crossed the Second Bar on 21 December, reached St Helena on 17 May 1799, and arrived at Long Reach on 1 August.